Cameroon's Biya at helm of six-time election winning machine

 "If you try to go against Biya, you'll be crushed," he said.

-"Being in power for 35 years and standing again, that's talent," added Edzoa.
+Higher Education Minister Jacques Fame Ndongo said: "We are all creatures and creations of President Paul Biya... we are his servants, or better still his slaves."

-His repeated long absences from Cameroon, mostly in Switzerland or in his home village in his country's south, have been bitterly criticised.
+Biya's repeated long absences from Cameroon, mostly in Switzerland or in his home village in southern Cameroon, have been bitterly criticised.

 According to the Organized Crime and Corruption Reporting Project (OCCRP), a consortium of investigative journalists, Biya spent "at least four-and-a-half years of his 35 years in power on private visits" abroad.